topcoder-platform/topcoder-x-receiver/README.md

 - create a pull request, you can see the logs in `receiver` and `processor`, the `pull_request.created` event is generated.
 - close a pull request without merge, you can see the logs in `receiver` and `processor`, the `pull_request.closed` event is generated and the `merged` property is `false`.
 - merge a pull request, you can see the logs in `receiver` and `processor`, the `pull_request.closed` event is generated and the `merged` property is `true`.
+- close an issue in the repo, you can see the logs in `receiver` and `processor`, the `issue.closed` event is generated

 ## Gitlab Verification